-- CAEN computer labs are located in College of Engineering spaces where students can conduct Engineering-related work on desktop computers operated by CAEN.
+- CAEN computer labs are located in College of Engineering rooms and spaces where students can conduct Engineering-related work on CAEN-configured desktop computers.

-- The computers in CAEN labs are “Engineering-only,” requiring a full CAEN Account to log in.
+- The computers in these labs are generally only intended for use by students enrolled in Engineering courses; requiring a full CAEN Account to log in.

-- All lab computers run the CAEN Lab Software Environment, available for both the Microsoft Windows and Red Hat Enterprise Linux operating systems.
+- Any computer running the CAEN Lab Software Environment (CLSE) provides access to applications on both Microsoft Windows and Red Hat Enterprise Linux.

 CAEN computer labs are collaborative areas in College of Engineering spaces where students conduct Engineering course-related, instructional work on desktop computers operated by CAEN.
 These labs comprise a highly integrated and specialized environment that utilizes hardware and network file services to take advantage of engineering software administered by CAEN.
 The computers in these locations are only available to College of Engineering students, faculty, and staff who have a full CAEN Account.